Road construction

 Please contact Deris Dow at ddow@london.ca or by phone at 519-661-2489 x 8440.

-Blakie Road Road Extension
+Blakie Road Extension

-The City will be reconstructing Blakie Road from Meadowbrook Drive to Breck Avenue to install a new sanitary sewer and watermain, and construct a road connecting the existing portions of Blakie Road.
+The City will be reconstructing Blakie Road from Meadowbrook Drive to Breck Avenue to install a new sanitary sewer and watermain and construct a road connecting the existing portions of Blakie Road.

 The Work